Hōjicha

 Hōjicha (ほうじ茶, 焙じ茶) is a Japanese green tea.
 It is distinctive from other Japanese green teas because it is roasted in a porcelain pot over charcoal.
 It is roasted at 150 C to prevent oxidation and produce a light golden colour, as opposed to other Japanese teas which are steamed.
 In general, the base of a hōjicha consists of leaves from the second harvest or after.

 Description

 Visual appearance

 Dry hōjicha tea leaves are brown wedge-shaped needles.
 The tea is fired at a high temperature, altering the leaf colour tints from green to reddish-brown.

 Infusions have a distinctive clear red appearance and nutty fragrance.
 Hojicha is sometimes sold in a powdered form and used to make steamed milk drinks.

 Taste

 Once infused, hōjicha has a nutty, toasty, sweet flavor.
 The tea has little to no bitterness.

+Hōjicha has a mild, smoky flavour when brewed with water at 100 C.